Rajchaurasia2005/Online-event-management2/README.md

 **Made with ❤️ for event management**

-Last Updated: November 2025
+Last Updated: December 2025
-Version: 1.0.0
+Version: 1.0.1